 "Before the Baum Fund stepped in, it had been impossible to get funding," Schaer said.
 "There is a lot of skepticism toward heart tissue regeneration, even with the excellent results we've seen at this early stage.
 This is a unique and clinically important discovery, but without the Baum Fund's support we wouldn't be able to continue."

 Galili discovered that nanoparticles called alpha-Gal can harness an antibody all humans produce called anti-Gal to solve a range of complicated health problems.
-Use of the nanoparticles to rebuild heart tissue is a massive leap forward.
+The use of nanoparticles to rebuild heart tissue is a massive leap forward.

 "This is one of the main goals in cardiology research," Galili said.
 "Before I hang up my lab coat for good, I would very much like to see whether this research can be brought from the lab to the patients’ bedside successfully.
 With the Baum Fund's support, we have a real chance to do just that."